Further appointments: N/A

 The uncle, Kollapen told the Judicial Service Commission (JSC) during his unsuccessful 2017 interview for a position on the Constitutional Court Bench, taught him that the law, “despite the horror of society, could make a difference… that the law can form the basis for the social reconstruction of our society.”

 Kollapen appears a “big picture judge” who is emboldened by the transformative vision of the Constitution and the potential for the law to create a more equitable society.
-If the JSC, and Chief Justice Mogoeng Mogoeng, are keen to ensure the Constitutional Court retains a diversity of legal approaches and intellectualisms, Kollapen would be an interesting foil for the likes of Deputy Chief Justice Raymond Zondo and Justice Chris Jafta who are considered legal formalists — especially with the imminent retirements of justices Edwin Cameron and Johan Froneman.
+If the JSC, and Chief Justice Mogoeng Mogoeng, are keen to ensure the Constitutional Court retains a diversity of legal approaches and intellectualisms, Kollapen would be an interesting foil for the likes of Deputy Chief Justice Raymond Zondo and Justice Chris Jafta who are considered legal formalists — especially since the retirements of justices Edwin Cameron and Johan Froneman.

 During that time, he adjudicated, and wrote a minority dissenting judgment, in a matter involving the body which will be interviewing him, the JSC.
 In Helen Suzman Foundation v Judicial Service Commission the applicants had sought to make public the private deliberations of the JSC in deciding which candidates to nominate to the president for appointment.
 The Helen Suzman Foundation argued that these could be disclosed under rule 53(1)(b) of the Uniform Rules of Court as part of the record of its proceedings.